Australian Native Plant Garden Design | Water-Wise & Wildlife

 • Materials

-Sandstone paving, bush rock walls, gravel paths
+Sandstone paving, bush rock retaining wall, gravel paths, and extensive woodchip mulching

 • Water Features